So I cannot really excuse or explain what happened to me recently.

 Repairs are ongoing and difficult, but I am optimistic I will return to my former balance again.
 I have the motivation and means and I refuse to let medications determine who and how I want to be.
 My only grudge is that I wish it was easier!
 Though I suppose the lesson would not stick so strongly if it were.

 Please learn from my mistake.
 Investigate advice and prescriptions given to you with a high degree of skepticism.
 Do not fall into traps of certain biases; do not let your expectations shape your searches.
 Be strong, independent, and intelligent when you look at a treatment and think, "Is this really right for *me*?"
-Whether it is a doctor, lawyer, friend, family, or your dog (okay, not your dog), let yourself and your investigations determine what advice you follow.
+Whether it is a doctor, lawyer, friend, family, or your dog, let yourself and your investigations influence the advice you follow.
 Because it is for you.